fear-the-lord/Drowsiness-Detection/README.md

 ```python
 url = "http://<YOUR_IP_HERE>/shot.jpg"
 ```
-<b>Also, make sure that the phone and PC/Laptop is connected to the same internet connection.</b>
+<b>Also, make sure that the phone and PC/Laptop is connected to the same network.</b>

 Then, run the system in the same way as mentioned above.
 Click on the <b>Run Using Phone Cam</b> button to see the results:<br>
 <img src = "https://user-images.githubusercontent.com/35571958/88624933-7b0ff700-d0c5-11ea-87da-3f6bf1516cc3.png">